Gunther Cunningham: Coaching career

 For the 2008 season, Cunningham coached the Chiefs' linebackers as well as serving as the defensive coordinator.

 Cunningham was hired as the Detroit Lions defensive coordinator on January 21, 2009, about a week after the Lions hired new head coach Jim Schwartz, who he worked with on the Titans from 2001 to 2003.

+In 2019, he was one of the awardees of the Paul "Dr. Z" Zimmerman Award (given out as a lifetime achievement award as an assistant coach) by the Professional Football Writers of America (PFWA).

 Personal life

 He became a naturalized U.S. citizen on April 6, 2010.
 Cunningham and his wife had two children.
 Cunningham died on Saturday, May 11, 2019, from cancer.